erencanertem/Galata-Tower-Slider-Project/README.md

-# Galata Tower Slider Project
+# galata tower slider project

 This Slider made with HTML,CSS(Bootstrap Template) and Javascript.